anton-martyniuk/Modern.FluentValidation.Extensions/README.md

 RuleFor(x => x.UrlValue).IsRelativeUrl();
 ```

-:white_check_mark: **First version of package is scheduled to be released and pushed to Nuget in the early dates of November**

 ## Acknowledgments

 A big shoutout to the original [FluentValidation](https://github.com/FluentValidation/FluentValidation) library and its author for creating such a fantastic library.
 This package is built upon the foundation laid by the original library, and I am very grateful for the inspiration and the work put into it.
 Thank you!